orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 ---

+A stack is an arbitrary graph of some type, so say a stack of keys/credentials

+Whether a graph allows programmatic cursors to traverse it to find items like files in it. ; Or it requires a player to move there or be close to it.
+Then you have things like "items in this room" or "items in this room I can traverse now"

+Infrastructure is there for things like navigating and storing items in any structure.

+**Central question becomes:** What is the game loop outside normal file management of an IDE.

+---

 Desktop environment which is a 3d room with items/files in specific places. cudtom look in 3d rendering. like a book or a project.
 Search highlights the in 3d place.
 Hide stuff "in the air" at certain locations.
 Access the environment in the usual text/terminal format, define searchfunctions in that or 3d format